pgalko/BambooAI/README.md

 pip install xformers
 pip install bitsandbytes
 ```
-The settings for local models are located in local_models.py module and can be adjusted to match your particular configuration or preferences.
+The settings and parameters for local models are located in local_models.py module and can be adjusted to match your particular configuration or preferences.

 **Logging**